NAMAN-KUMAR-SINGH/pacman-java/README.md

 ## 🚀 How to Run

-1. Make sure you have **Java JDK** installed.
+1.Make sure you have Java JDK installed.

-2. Clone or download the project source files.
+2.Clone or download the project source files.

-3. Compile and run the `Main` class using your preferred IDE (e.g., IntelliJ, Eclipse) or from the terminal:
+3.Open the project in your preferred Java IDE:

+  VS Code (with the Java Extension Pack installed), IntelliJ IDEA,
+  Eclipse

+4.Run the App.java file as the main class.

 ![Screenshot (937)](https://github.com/user-attachments/assets/ae41fd6b-a223-403d-9c46-34403b3d455a)